pivotal/docs-tap/scst-scan/install-scst-scan.hbs.md

     deployment is not required to communicate with Supply Chain Security Tools - Store.

-  For more information, see [Using the Supply Chain Security Tools - Store](../scst-store/overview.md).
+  For information about SCST - Store, see [Using the Supply Chain Security Tools - Store](../scst-store/overview.md).

 ## <a id='configure-scst-scan'></a> Configure properties